andreaiacono/andreaiacono.github.io/tesi/thesis.md

 their theory actually follow from the theory or not.
 A theory, for the scientist who formulates it, claims to explain certain facts.
 Simulations allow verification first of all of whether the theory actually explains such facts.
-Let\'s suppose that with their theory a scientist claims to explain why and under what conditions characteristics of cooperation emerge.
+Let's suppose that with their theory a scientist claims to explain why and under what conditions characteristics of cooperation emerge.
 The scientist identifies mechanisms, processes, and factors that in their view lead (all other